amytraylor/amytraylor.github.io/work/working_bibliography.md

 **Braidotti, R. (2023).** [full ref TK — cited: "New materialism is the most relevant philosophical framework for rethinking the relationship to the complex environmental and social ecologies that define the posthuman era (Braidotti, 2023)"]

-**Britton, C., Klumbytė, G., & Draude, C. (2019).** [full ref TK — cited as "Doing thinking" / Britton et al., 2019.
-Art + new materialism; three hybrid methodologies.
-Confirm full title and publisher.]
+**Britton, C., Klumbytė, G., & Draude, C. (2019).** Doing thinking: Revisiting computing with artistic research and technofeminism. *Digital Creativity*, [volume/pages TK].
+DOI TK.
+✓ Full title and journal confirmed from research notes.
+Year confirmed.
+Used: p.
+316 (methodological openness; "doing thinking as a material-speculative practice"); creating situations for intra-action; agency as distributed across human and non-human elements; research/researched mutually constituted.

 **Burnham, J. (1968).** Systems esthetics. *Artforum*, 7(1).
 [Referenced in lineage argument; no direct quote.]